 - Slowly walk back towards your feet with your hands and finally unbend the torso to come to the standing position.

 This position works on stretching the spine and strengthening the back muscles.
-When performed regularly, a downward dog can give you a bunch of other benefits too, such as stress relief, reduced shoulder pain, stronger legs etc.
+When performed regularly, a downward dog can give you a bunch of other benefits too, such as stress relief, reduced shoulder pain, stronger legs, etc.

-As the name suggests, this pose twists your spine to relax and relieve the spine and supporting muscles from pain caused by rigid sitting or sleeping position.
+As the name suggests, this pose twists your spine to relax and relieve the spine and supporting muscles from pain caused by a rigid sitting or sleeping position.
 Here’s how you can do it.

 - Sit with your legs crossed and spine straight.

 - Now, place your left hand on your right knee and right hand firmly on the ground behind you.